 Plans to coordinate between public and private housing social services agencies is a high priority.
-To this end, Housing staff will participate with the County, local and state housing and social service agency networks to ensure housing programs for the homeless and non-homeless populations are well coordinated to help ensure their success.
+To this end, City Housing staff will participate with the County, local and state housing and social service agency networks to ensure housing programs for the homeless and non-homeless populations are well coordinated to help ensure their success.
+The 2023-24 Annual Action Plan also includes funding for the development of a regional collaborative fair housing plan that would inform the City's next 5-year Comprehensive Plan, and is convening the Monroe County, Rochester Housing Authority, and other HUD grantee municipalities to be part of the planning process.